 Refined Carbs and Added Sugar Foods

+While it can bring short-term pleasure, in the long run, sugar seems to be especially bad for your mood.
+Studies have shown that it increases the risk of mood disorders and depression.
 The Whitehall Study II looked at the diets and health conditions of 8,000 people over 22 years.
 Researchers found that men who ate 67 or more grams of sugar per day were 23% more likely to have a depression diagnosis in a five-year period than men who consumed 40 grams or less.

 Sugar sneaks its way into many of the things we eat.
 Beverages are one of the most under recognised sources of added sugars in the modern diet.
 And now we’re learning that they can have a major impact on mental health.
+Often it’s even found in surprising places like pasta sauce and low-fat salad dressing!

 A 2014 Japanese study reviewed dietary patterns and self-reported depression levels of more than 260,000 participants.
 Researchers found a dramatic increase in rates of depression amongst participants who drank the most sweetened beverages.
 Diet soda drinkers, however, had even worse outcomes than regular soda drinkers.
 Meanwhile, coffee and tea drinkers fared the best — particularly when they drank their coffee or tea unsweetened.